cloudfoundry/cf-mysql-release/docs/proxy.md

 When a new node is added to the cluster or rejoins the cluster, it synchronizes state with the primary component via a process called SST.
 A single node from the primary component is chosen to act as a state donor.
 By default Galera uses rsync to perform SST, which blocks for the duration of the transfer.
 However, cf-mysql-release is configured to use [Xtrabackup](http://www.percona.com/doc/percona-xtrabackup), which allows the donor node to continue to accept reads and writes.

+## Proxy count

+If the operator sets the total number of proxies to 0 hosts in their manifest, then applications will start routing connections directly to one healthy MariaDB node making that node a single point of failure for the cluster.

+The recommended number of proxies are 2; this provides redundancy should one of the proxies fail.

 ## Removing the proxy as a SPOF